 How do you get to the Cliff Dwellings?

 The cliff dwellings are about 44 miles from Silver City.
-The drive will take you approximately an hour and a half, thanks to the twists and turns of the mountain road.
-You can either make an easy day trip to the cliff dwellings from Silver City or camp at one of several campgrounds located near them.
+The drive, however, will take you approximately an hour and a half, thanks to the twists and turns of the mountain road.

 Our visit to the cliff dwellings